cloudacademy/stocks-app-ecs/README.md

 ## ECS and Stocks Cloud Native App Deployment
-The following instructions are provided to demonstrate how to provision a new ECS cluster and automatically deploy a fully functional Stocks cloud native web application.
+The following instructions are provided to demonstrate how to provision a new ECS cluster and automatically deploy a fully functional Stocks cloud native web application into it.

 ![Stocks App](/docs/stocks.png)

 ### ECS Architecture
-The following architecture diagram documents the ECS Fargate cluster, Services, Tasks, ALB, Cloud Map (service registration and discovery), and Stocks cloud native web application:
+The following architecture diagram documents an ECS Fargate cluster, Services, Tasks, ALB, Cloud Map (service registration and discovery), and Stocks cloud native web application setup:

 ![Stocks App](/docs/ecs-stocks.png)